remorses/skema/README.md

     phone: Int
 ```

+## todo features
+- add ingore_graphl in a description to hide certain fields to a certain lang
+- add ! after lists and strings

 ## todo:
 - can't handle trailing spaces
 - spaces between properties cause properties spaced to be taken at an outer level